simonhw/campsite-bookings/README.md

 ![Terms and Conditions hide link](static/images/readme/tac-hide.png)

 ### User Bookings
 As described above, a given logged-in user who is not a staff member may navigate to the `user_bookings.html` page and view a list of campsite bookings made by them.
+The authenticated user's username is displayed under the "My Bookings" heading as a visual indication that they are logged in and to show under which account they are viewing bookings.

 ![User Bookings page](static/images/readme/my-bookings.png)